jayeshprajapaticrest/Cofense_Sentinel_integration/README.md

 The Cofense-Triage data connector gives the below capabilities:

 1. CofenseBasedIndicatorCreator:
-Get Threat Indicators from the Cofense platform and create Threate Intelligence Indicators in Microsoft Sentinel.
+Get Threat Indicators from the Cofense platform and create Threat Intelligence Indicators in Microsoft Sentinel.
 Ingest Cofense Indicator ID and report links into custom logs table.
 2. NonCofenseBasedIndicatorCreatorToCofense:
-Get Non-Cofense Threat Intelligence Indicators from Microsoft Sentinel Threat Intelligence and create/update Indicators in Cofese.
+Get Non-Cofense Threat Intelligence Indicators from Microsoft Sentinel Threat Intelligence and create/update Indicators in Cofense.

 For more details of REST APIs refer to the below two documentations: